stonet-research/zns-tools/examples/zns.fiemap.md

 1+0 records out
 104857600 bytes (105 MB, 100 MiB) copied, 0.389088 s, 269 MB/s
 user@stosys:~/src/zns-tools/src$ sudo ./zns.fiemap -f /mnt/f2fs/test
-Warning: nvme0n1 is registered as containing this file, however it is not a ZNS.
-If it is used with F2FS as the conventional device, enter the assocaited ZNS device name: nvme0n2

 ====================================================================
                         EXTENT MAPPINGS
 ====================================================================